Followers

 General Clinton

-On October 12, the British landing force under General Henry Clinton landed under the cover of fog at Throg’s Neck, a marshy peninsula, which was not part of the mainland.
-There were only two ways to get to the mainland: a causeway and bridge at the lower end, and a ford at the other.
-The Americans were guarding both.
+On October 12, the British landing force under General Henry Clinton landed under the cover of fog at Throg’s Neck, a marshy peninsula that was not part of the mainland.
+There were only two ways to reach the mainland: a causeway and bridge at the lower end, and a ford at the other.
+The Americans guarded both.
 American Colonel Edward Hand and a detachment of 25 men from the 1st Pennsylvania Regiment were determined to slow the British until help could arrive.
-The doughty Pennsylvanians tore the planks of wood from the bridge and positioned themselves behind a length of cordwood that lined the causeway.
-Checking flints and powder, each man took up a good firing position and waited.
-At last, the British came.
-The Pennsylvanians' well-aimed musket fire startled the advancing British troops.
+The brave Pennsylvanians tore the planks from the bridge and took position behind a stack of cordwood lining the causeway.
+Checking flints and powder, each man took a good firing stance and waited.
+At last, the British arrived.
+The Pennsylvanians' accurate musket fire startled the advancing British troops.
 Puffs of smoke, the crack of muskets, and the zing of lead balls had their effect.
-The British advance guard fell back and tried to cross at the ford and bypass the rebels.
-But they encountered another detachment of defenders.
-Soon both American defense points were reinforced, bringing the American numbers to more than 1,800.
-Howe wisely decided it would be better to retreat and land somewhere else.
-While the Americans had the advantage of position and interior lines, they had the advantage of mass and maneuver.
-The British made camp on Throgs Neck and remained there for six days while supplies and reinforcements, including 7,000 Hessian soldiers under the command of Gen. Wilhelm von Knyphausen, were brought up from New York.
-When satisfied that his force was ready.
-Howe gave the order to move.
-To achieve tactical surprise, they moved at night.
-Just after midnight on October 18, Howe embarked his army again and landed it at Pell's Point, near the town of Pelham, a few miles to the north.
-Maneuver by sea is a tremendous advantage when you have control of the waters as the British did.
+The British frontline retreated and tried to cross at the ford to bypass the rebels, but they faced another group of defenders.
+Soon, both American defense points were reinforced, bringing the total American forces to more than 1,800.
+Howe wisely decided it would be better to retreat and land elsewhere.
+While the Americans had the advantage of position and interior lines, they also had the advantage of mass and maneuver.
+The British camped on Throg’s Neck and stayed there for six days while supplies and reinforcements, including 7,000 Hessian soldiers under Gen. Wilhelm von Knyphausen, arrived from New York.
+When he was confident his force was ready, Howe ordered the move.
+To surprise the enemy tactically, they moved at night.
+Just after midnight on October 18, Howe launched his army again and landed at Pell's Point, near Pelham, a few miles north.
+Maneuvering by sea provided a huge advantage when you control the waters, as the British did.

 Taking of Pelham:

-The British came ashore at dawn.
-General Clinton commanded the landing.
-His advance guard of 4,000 British light infantry and Hessian Jägers went in first.
-Waiting for them near Eastchester was the 750-strong brigade of Massachusetts Colonel John Glover.
-(Note: Glover is a minor but key character in the first two books of the Yankee Doodle Spies series.)
-Glover himself spied the British landing from the top of a hill overlooking the coast.
+The British landed at dawn, with General Clinton commanding the operation.
+His forward unit of 4,000 British light infantry and Hessian Jägers led the way.
+Near Eastchester, waiting for them, was a 750-strong brigade led by Massachusetts Colonel John Glover.
+(Note: Glover is a minor but important character in the first two books of the Yankee Doodle Spies series.)
+Glover himself spotted the British landing from atop a hill overlooking the coast.
 He requested orders from his immediate commander, General Charles Lee.
-Lee was Washington's second in command (and also a key figure in the second book of the Yankee Doodle Spies, The Cavalier Spy).
-However, Lee, although a former professional British officer, gave no orders.
-Glover realized the narrow causeways and inlets favored a defense.
-So, the hard-as-flint Yankee that Glover was, he decided on his own to attack.
-He ordered his brigade into action.
-It was made up of the 14th, 13th, 3rd, and the 26th Massachusetts Continental Regiments.
+Lee, Washington's second in command (and also a key figure in the second book of the Yankee Doodle Spies, The Cavalier Spy), however, gave no orders.
+Recognizing that the narrow causeways and inlets favored a defensive stand, Glover, the resolute Yankee he was, decided to act on his own.
+He ordered his brigade into action, consisting of the 14th, 13th, 3rd, and the 26th Massachusetts Continental Regiments.

-Glover held 150 Continentals behind in reserve.
-Glover's force soon made contact with enemy skirmishers.
-Glover put his own Marblehead Regiment (former seamen) in the front.
-At Breed's Hill, Glover had witnessed the carnage inflicted when the British advanced in ranks against well-positioned infantry.
-He sent a company forward as an advance guard to hold the British in check.
-This bought him time to prepare a defense before the expected onslaught.
-Glover set up a series of ambushes by placing these forces in staggered positions.
-They cannily took advantage of the stone walls that lined either side of the lane that ran from the beach to the interior.
-His orders were to hold position as long as they could and then to fall back to a position in the rear.
-The next unit would then do the same.
-Glover planned a classic fighting withdrawal aimed at delaying an enemy's advance.
-Glover positioned himself with his advance guard.
-The Marbleheaders opened the battle by firing on the advancing British.
-The pop of muskets and puffs of smoke to the front gave the British pause.
-Once more, the heavy lead balls began to zing by the advance guard, which deployed into action and returned fire.
-Volleys were exchanged, and for a while, the Americans held the enemy's advance.
+Glover held 150 Continentals in reserve.
+His force soon engaged enemy skirmishers.
+Glover deployed his Marblehead Regiment (former seamen) at the front.
+At Breed's Hill, Glover had seen the carnage caused when the British advanced in ranks against well-positioned infantry.
+He sent a company forward as an advance guard to keep the British in check.
+This allowed him time to prepare a defense before the expected assault.
+Glover arranged a series of ambushes by placing his forces in staggered positions.
+They cleverly used the stone walls lining each side of the lane that led from the beach inland.
+His orders were to hold as long as possible and then fall back to a rear position, with the next unit doing the same.
+Glover planned a classic fighting withdrawal to delay the enemy's progress.
+He positioned himself with his advance guard.
+The Marbleheaders opened fire on the advancing British.
+The sound of muskets and puffs of smoke to the front caused the British to pause.
+Once again, heavy lead balls zinged past the advance guard, which quickly deployed and returned fire.
+Volleys were exchanged, and for a time, the Americans held the enemy's advance.

-When the British brought up reinforcements, Glover's men pulled back in good order.
-Seeing the Americans retreating, the British fixed bayonets and came on.
-But 200 troops of the 13th Massachusetts Continentals anxiously waiting behind the next stone wall.
-On command, the Americans stood up and fired a devastating volley into the British at 30 yards - point-blank range.
-Surprised, the British column took heavy losses and fell back to the main body of the invading army.
+When the British called for reinforcements, Glover's men withdrew in good order.
+Seeing the Americans retreating, the British fixed bayonets and advanced.
+But 200 troops of the 13th Massachusetts Continentals waited anxiously behind the next stone wall.
+On command, the Americans rose and fired a devastating volley into the British at 30 yards - point-blank range.
+Surprised, the British column suffered heavy losses and retreated to the main body of the invading army.

 Glover's Marblehead Regiment in action at Pelham